tutikka/simple-service-monitor/README.md

 - Desktop application to set up various kinds of services and provide a dashboard view
 - Graphical trend of each service
-- Save and open list of services
+- Save, open and import list of services from disk (JSON)
+- HTTP server with restful API to query services

 Available service types: